umnovjp/NHLGamesBlog/README.md

 incorrect data game WPG SJC 02/24 SJC G is missing during 1st goal 3rd goal is wrong as well because same player is added twice #51. incorrect data stars at cbj on 2/25 on goal 9 same player counted twice.

 incorrect lineup stars goals 5,8,9 on 03/02 53 is counted as D and F. car game on 03/02 1st goal 7 players on ice?
+There is no #10 in CAR.